Massive-Wiki/developer-massive-wiki/OGM - Massive Wiki Development Proposal.md

 Future enhancements:

+* n/a

 ---

 ## Edit this page, phase 1 $600

 Add an "edit this page" button to every Massive Wiki page that allows a wiki reader to edit the page content and stage the changes for incorporation into the wiki.

 Timeline:

 - Feature implemented in MWB v3.3.0, 2024-05-15, still to do:
   - implementation
   - documentation, perhaps with a short video demo?
-  - deployment to `massive.wiki` and `wiki.openglobalmind.com` and
+  - deployment to `massive.wiki` and `wiki.openglobalmind.com` and `developer.massive.wiki`?
-    `developer.massive.wiki`?

 Definition of done:

 * feature is built into a version of MWB
 * feature is deployed to `massive.wiki` and `wiki.openglobalmind.com`
 * feature has been tested (by MW users and well as developers)
 * feature has been documented in MWB's README.md
   - documentation includes a "how-to-use" this feature

 Future enhancements:

+* n/a

+---

+## 2-3 New Themes

+Create 2 or 3 new themes that are clean and attractive, and have affordances for Sidebar nav.
+Themes must work well at desktop and mobile aspect ratios, including nav (e.g., collapse nav to a hamburger menu).

 ---